django-oscar/django-oscar/docs/source/recipes/how_to_override_a_core_class.rst

 How to override a core class
 ============================

+Much of Oscar's functionality is implemented using classes, when when a module function might seem a better choice.
+This is to allow functionality to be customised.
+Oscar uses a dynamic class loading mechanism that can be used to override Oscar's core classes and use custom versions.

 Example
 -------

-Suppose you want to alter the way order number's are generated.
+Suppose you want to alter the way order numbers are generated.
 By default, the class ``oscar.apps.order.utils.OrderNumberGenerator`` is used.
 To change the behaviour, you need to ensure that you have a local version of the ``order`` app (i.e., ``INSTALLED_APPS`` should contain ``yourproject.order``, not